 The Best Recovery Session for Soccer Players on Rest Days

-You can only train as hard as your body is recovered so if you don’t allow your body to recover you might eventually burnout or potentially face injuries.
+You can only train as hard as your body is recovered so if you don’t allow your body to recover you might eventually burnout or face an injury.
 Nowadays, most soccer players have a false perception of what real recovery is because there is so much information out there online that makes it hard to know what is true and what is not.

 As a kinesiology graduate, personal trainer, and amateur footballer I can tell you right now that real recovery is not a random “recovery session” you do once a week.
-Real recovery comes from using natural recovery methods daily and consistently so that your body learns to recovery faster over time.
+Real recovery comes from using natural recovery methods daily and consistently so that your body learns to naturally recover faster,

-One “recovery session” is usually not going to be enough to heal you properly, but with that being said, an optimal “recovery session” can have much better results than a suboptimal recovery session.
-A proper recovery session, although you should be doing this every day, should include prioritizing your circadian rhythm and mitochondrial function, which are the keys to longevity, recovery, and overall performance.
+A proper recovery session, although you should be doing these things every day, should include prioritizing your circadian rhythm and mitochondrial function, which are the keys to longevity, recovery, and overall performance.

 As a soccer player it is okay, and ideal, to have at least one full day off from training a week.
 That is why in this blog post I will be sharing what to do during your recovery session.